Tutorial: Reconnaissance playbook

 We already know that SamiraA is a Domain Admin.
 This attack gave us SamiraA's IP address as 10.0.24.6.
 As an attacker, we learned exactly who we need to compromise.
 We also got the network location where that credential is logged in.

-User and IP Address reconnaissance (SMB) Detected in Azure ATP
+User and IP Address reconnaissance (SMB) Detected in Defender for Identity

-Now we can see what Azure ATP detected for us:
+Now we can see what Defender for Identity detected for us:

 Not only are we alerted on this activity, we're also alerted on the exposed accounts and their respective IP addresses at that point in time.
 As the Security Operations Center (SOC), we don't just have the attempt and its status, but also what was sent back to the attacker.
 This information aids our investigation.